 Flamingo Pond Overlook

-The main overlook area is about 300 feet (91 m) from the pond, and the flamingos may be even farther out, so binoculars or a spotting scope will be necessary to get an excellent view of the birds.
+The main overlook area is about 300 feet (91 m) from the pond.
+The flamingos may be even farther out, so binoculars or a spotting scope is necessary to get an excellent view of the birds.

-This site is absolutely worth a quick stop on the chance that large numbers of flamingos are present, it however isn’t really a great spot for serious bird photography due to the difficulty in approaching the pond through the dense vegetation.
+This site is absolutely worth a quick stop to explore on the chance that large numbers of flamingos are present, however it isn’t really a great spot for serious wildlife and bird photography due to the difficulty in approaching the pond through the dense vegetation.
+It tends to be a popular first stop on day trips to North and Middle Caicos.

 There’s no entry fee to Flamingo Pond Overlook.